indweller/indweller.github.io/_pages/about.md

 I received my B.Tech in Engineering Physics with a minor in Computer Science and Engineering at IIT Guwahati.

+I am applying to PhD programs for Fall 2024.
+I am also looking for internship opportunities for Summer 2024.

 <!-- A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.